 Phase I, or early phase, is orthodontic treatment while there are still some primary (baby) teeth, typically in the 7 to 9 year-old age group.

-If you are receiving orthodontic treatment it is recommended you avoid sticky foods that may get stuck in the braces.
+If you are receiving orthodontic treatment it is recommended you avoid sticky foods that may get stuck in your braces.
 However, brushing after eating anything sticky can be sufficient in maintaining good dental hygiene, so there aren’t many changes you need to make to your diet during orthodontic treatment.